joselevelh/SocialDistanceBP/README.md

 - x6 Reflective Infrared IR Optical Sensor QRB1114

 # Breadboard Diagram
+Sensors are in numerical order from left to right.\
 Sensor #: (IRLED Pin #, Phototransistor Pin #)
 - Sensor 1: (13, A0)
 - Sensor 2: (12, A1)